leanball/LotSGame/README.md

 [**LotSGame - Support and Testing**](https://discord.gg/Uh4rMkes)

 Alternatively, you can also open an **Issue** in this repository to report problems or suggest improvements.

+### ⚖️ License Agreement

+This software is licensed under the terms described in the [LICENSE](./LICENSE) file.

+By downloading, installing, or using this software, you acknowledge that you have read, understood, and agree to the terms of the [LICENSE](./LICENSE).
+If you do not agree with the terms, do not proceed with downloading or using the software.